cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 #### 9.5.1.
 Basic web servers

 What is a **web server**?
-It is essentially a program which runs forever, listening for HTTP requests and sending responses back to clients.
+It is essentially a program which runs forever, listening for HTTP requests from clients and sending responses back to them.

 A basic web server can be written with the standard library [`http.server`](https://docs.python.org/3/library/http.server.html) and might look something like this: